strata/frontend/docs/data/README.md

 Repositories use data providers to access data.
 You can use them directly too.

-The basic principle is make a request to an API, return a HTTP response, decode it, and either make use of the decoded array or map this to an object.
+The basic principle is make a request to an API, then either decode the response to an array or map it to an object.

 * [HTTP data provider](https://docs.strata.dev/data/data-providers/http)
 * [Transforming and mapping data](https://docs.strata.dev/data/changing-data/changing-data)